-Notes A gas fired central heating system has been installed.
+Heating and Hot Water Repair Category 1 Notes A gas fired central heating system has been installed.
 This will require ongoing and regular servicing.
 The central heating system is assumed to have been suitably serviced throughout its history and a copy of relevant documentation in this regard should be obtained prior to purchase.
-This is assumed to be in order.
-Informed opinion suggests that boilers have a life expectancy between 10 and 20 years depending on the quality of the boiler and whether or not regular maintenance has been carried out.
-Future repair or replacement should be anticipated.
+This is assumed to be in order The seller has advised that boiler was installed in 2016 and has been serviced annually.

 Drainage

+Repair Category 1

-Repair categor sy 1 Notes The property is thought to be connected to a main sewer.
+Notes The property is thought to be connected to a main sewer.
 There was no surface evidence to suggest the system is choked or leaking.